The end of the financial year is fast approaching. To assist with your year-end tax planning, Pilot have compiled a guide for you and your business.

 Employers need to be aware of changes to superannuation in the new financial year.

 Due to the business cash flow implications of these changes, it is important for employers to factor these changes in when negotiating new salary and wage packages.
-Employers should also understand if the change in superannuation rates for current employees is a change in the allocation of their employment package or an additional payroll cost.
+Employers should also understand if the change in superannuation rates for current employees will result in a change in the allocation of their employment package or an additional payroll cost.

 SG $450 de minimis threshold

-As of 1 July 2022, the $450 de minimis threshold for SG contributions will be removed.
-This will expand the SG coverage to all eligible employees over 18 years old regardless of their monthly pay.
+As of 1 July 2022, the $450 de minimis threshold for superannuation guarantee contributions was removed.
+This has expanded the superannuation guarantee coverage to all eligible employees over 18 years old regardless of their monthly pay.

-Understanding the cash flow implications of this will be important, particularly for businesses that rely on a number of casual staff.
+Understanding the cash flow implications of this is important, particularly for businesses that rely on a number of casual staff.

 Personal exertion income